 Back in the days when I was picking up SEO, I was able to learn it very fast (mostly for free) because most of the SEO gurus such as Rand Fishkin and Neil Patel are creating educational content in the form of videos, podcast, blog posts.
 Content marketers advocate creating free, helpful and valuable information, which is different from traditional interruptive advertising method.

 The solar industry needs content marketing, badly.

-After months of research and soul-searching, I finally identified the role I can play in the fight against global warming.
+After months of research and soul-searching, I finally identified the role I could play in fighting global warming.

 I noticed that because many solar professionals come from an engineer or technical background, they usually don’t do digital marketing well.
 Even most of the big brands in the solar space aren’t fully taking advantage of content marketing.
 Let’s be real, bragging about your most recent projects non-stop on LinkedIn is not social media marketing.

-It can be very valuable for the renewable energy space as well.
+It will be absolutely valuable for the renewable energy space as well.
 By leveraging the power of content marketing, we can fight misinformation and misconceptions of clean energy by creating valuable, educational and helpful content.